-Cambridge-based PragmatIC has produced an NFC-enabled label with a build-in screen picking up power from the device reading the tag, surely worth £600,000 of anyone's money.
+Cambridge-based PragmatIC has produced an NFC-enabled label with a built-in screen picking up power from the device reading the tag, surely worth £600,000 of anyone's money.
 The technology involves printing a tag with an embedded Near Field Communications transponder, but one that also incorporates a small screen powered by the …

 It will be nice to be able to see that your tag has just been read.
 When will they harvest enough power to drive the optional klaxon and flashing lights?

 Hi, great article (as usual), just one remark: last week I spoke to a dutch company that holds patents on NFC technology with encrypted unique id.
 Today banks (my line of work) are only concerned about getting connected to the general Public.
 But the big breaktrhough will be when Manufacturers start adopting NFC.
 Anticounterfeiting is just one example...

 Surely they're already all over TFL with this?

 ... and pay-as-you-go phone balance too while they're at it.

 It serves as a really useful proof of concept.
 If they could up the power transfer a little more, maybe they could use NFC as a means of printing personalised train & aircraft tickets.

 What's the point?

 People might care when it can be used as a general display; something like an Oyster card that could display its own remaining balance would be nice.
 If we all use NFC enabled phones then no-one will be interested in this at all.